OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/usdc-standard-bridge.md

 <aside>

-Throughout the docs and code, terms `L1` and `L2` are used interchangeably with `parent chain` and `child chain`.
-They have the same meaning, ie. if an Orbit chain is deployed on top of ArbitrumOne then ArbitrumOne is `L1`/`parent chain`, while Orbit is `L2`/`child chain`.
+Throughout the docs and code, the terms `L1` and `L2` are used interchangeably with `parent chain` and `child chain`.
+They have the same meaning, i.e., if an Orbit chain is deployed on top of ArbitrumOne, then ArbitrumOne is `L1`/`parent chain`, while Orbit is `L2`/`child chain`.

-The usdc-bridge-deployment script and readme can be found [here](https://github.com/OffchainLabs/token-bridge-contracts/tree/v1.2.3/scripts/usdc-bridge-deployment).
+You can find more details by consulting the [usdc bridge deployment script and its README](https://github.com/OffchainLabs/token-bridge-contracts/tree/v1.2.3/scripts/usdc-bridge-deployment).

 </aside>